Chart Color Schemes

 Kin Kora's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Mental health issues and asthma are the most common conditions, affecting 8.7% and 7.8% of residents respectively.
-A total of 69.8% of residents report no medical ailments, compared to 69.4% across Rest of Qld.
-The area has 14.3% of residents aged 65 and over (347 people).
+Approximately 58% of Kin Kora residents have private health cover (1,420 people).
+Mental health issues and asthma are most prevalent, affecting 8.7% and 7.8% respectively.
+About 69.8% of residents report no medical ailments, compared to 69.4% in Rest of Qld.
+Kin Kora has 14.3% of residents aged 65 and over (347 people), requiring more attention than the broader population.

 Frequently Asked Questions - Health